Get Started at VWCC

 Once it is available, set up Navigate Student, a free online tool and mobile app that acts as your personal guide to VWCC.
 You can use Navigate Student to connect to your faculty advisor, stay up to date on your next steps, plan your schedule each semester, and visualize your academic progress.

 We will support you in this process!
 You will be meeting with a New Student Advisor to talk about your path to academic success.
-Meeting options include face-to-face, Zoom, and phone.
+Meeting options include face-to-face or Zoom appointments.
 An Enrollment Specialist will touch base with you soon after you submit your application to get your preferred meeting format and to schedule an appointment.

 A college education is an important investment in your future.
 VWCC offers several payment options: